RLBat/CMEECourseWork/Week3/README.txt

 DataWrangTidy.R - Wrangles a badly formatted dataset into a long format with correct datatypes using Tidyr and Dplyr

-get_TreeHeight.R - This function calculates heights of trees given distance of each tree from its base and angle to its top, using  the trigonometric formula
+get_TreeHeight.R - This function calculates heights of trees given distance of each tree from its base and angle to its top, using  the trigonometric formula.

-get_TreeHeight.py - TO BE ADDED
+get_TreeHeight.py - This function calculates heights of trees given distance of each tree from its base and angle to its top, using  the trigonometric formula.

 Girko.R - Generates a girko plot of random data using ggplots